alackles/CMSC-510-FT-23/_pages/notes/setup.md

 To fulfill the parameters of this assignment, you must do **one of** the following.

-- [ ] Meet up, outside of class, with at least one fellow classmate to complete the rest of this assignment, OR
+- [ ] Meet up, outside of class, with at least one fellow classmate to complete **the rest of this assignment**, OR
 - [ ] Visit my office hours at least one day this week.

 ### Part II: GitHub Classroom